DoPE: Denoising Rotary Position Embedding: Experiment

-Figure \ref{fig:high_entropy_2} shows that the similarity distribution of the head selected by the truncated matrix entropy exhibits clear periodicity along the vertical axis (sequence length), compared to the head selected by the matrix entropy shown in Figure \ref{fig:low_entropy_1}.
-This observation also reveals why the truncated matrix entropy can identify heads that perform better in extrapolation than those selected by the full matrix entropy.
+\paragraph{Periodicity.} We also observed that the head selected by \emph{truncated matrix entropy} exhibited clear periodicity along the sequence dimension (Fig.~\ref{fig:high_entropy_2}), compared to the head selected by \emph{matrix entropy} in Fig.~\ref{fig:low_entropy_1}.
+This difference helped explain why \emph{truncated matrix entropy} better identified extrapolative heads: it captured periodic low-rank structure that vanilla matrix entropy did not reliably distinguish.